When you become an umbrella company employee, you should receive a payslip every time your pay is processed.

 - Additional rate tax (45%): £125,140+

 A £100,000 abatement applies to higher earners and needs to be taken into account.
-Many umbrella companies will not include this amount in take-home pay calculations, so be wary.
+Many umbrella companies will not include this in take-home pay calculations, so be aware.

 Employee’s national insurance contributions

-Employees who earn more than £12,570 per year will see class 1 national insurance contributions (employee’s national insurance contributions) on their payslips.
+Employees who earn more than £12,570 per year will see Class 1 National Insurance contributions on their payslips.

 - £12,570 – £50,270 per year: 8%